 Chevron Corp.
-(CVX)’s lawsuit claiming attorneys for Ecuadorean plaintiffs in a pollution case conspired to fabricate evidence was narrowed by a federal judge in New York.
+(CVX:US)’s lawsuit claiming attorneys for Ecuadorean plaintiffs in a pollution case conspired to fabricate evidence was narrowed by a federal judge in New York.

 U.S. District Judge Lewis Kaplan today allowed racketeering claims in the suit to continue while dismissing three of the claims that included fraud and tortious interference.